-The days of producing loads of content for search engine optimization, blogging, social media and email marketing are gradually coming to an end.
+The days of producing loads of content for search engine optimization, blogging, social media, and email marketing are gradually coming to an end.
 The time ahead is the time for creating smart, strategic content for marketing and branding.
-Content marketing has started ruling the roost even for startups in USA.
-Here’s is a brief discussion on four content marketing trends for startups:
+Content marketing has started ruling the roost even for startups in the USA.
+Here’s is a brief discussion of four content marketing trends for startups:

 Mobile-oriented Content Marketing

 Startups should gear their content marketing strategies toward the increasingly dominant mobile marketplace.
 If content fails to reach out to its target audience on their preferred platform, startups will not be able to achieve the goals of content marketing.
 What I mean by focusing content on the mobile marketplace is to make content easy to read and navigate on mobile devices.
 If business websites are not responsive and mobile friendly, content won’t be engaging and digestible to mobile device users.
 Here is why even a little gap between content marketing and mobile marketplace may incur a huge loss to startups:

 71% of the total US population (1,006 million) is internet users.
 The US has recorded 1,069 million mobile subscriptions.
 535 million people accounting for 53% of the total populace in the USA are active mobile social users.
 For your information, Google has almost shifted its content ranking structure from its desktop-first shifting to mobile-first shifting.